 - ½ cup diced onion

-- 14 ounces artichoke hearts in water drained and chopped (1 can)
+- 14 ounces artichoke hearts in water (1 can, drained and chopped)

 - ½ cup low-sodium chicken broth

-- ¼ cup freshly grated Parmesan cheese plus more for serving
+- ¼ cup grated Parmesan cheese (plus more for serving****)

 Instructions

-- Cut the chicken breasts in half horizontally, creating four thinner filets.
-Season with salt and pepper and dredge in flour to coat, shaking off any excess.1½ pounds boneless, skinless chicken breasts, kosher salt and freshly ground black pepper, ¼ cup all-purpose flour
+- Pat the chicken breasts dry, then cut them in half horizontally, creating four thinner filets.
+Season with salt and pepper and dredge in flour to coat, shaking off any excess.1½ pounds boneless, skinless chicken breasts, salt and pepper, ¼ cup all-purpose flour

 - Heat 1 tablespoon of butter and the olive oil in a large skillet set over medium-high heat.
 Brown chicken for 10-12 minutes, flipping once or twice, until cooked through and golden brown.
 Remove to a plate and set aside.3 tablespoons unsalted butter, 1 tablespoon olive oil